Beach Towns in Mexico: 17 Amazing Beach Destinations in Mexico For Your Next Vacation

 Don’t you just love unexpected pleasant surprises when you visit a city or town you have no expectations for?

-It often provides grounds to be wowed!
+It frequently offers opportunities for amazement!
 And that’s exactly what happened for us with Rosarito Beach, just south of Tijuana on Mexico’s Baja California peninsula.

 We were also able to find beautiful street art if you’re into public murals and no shortage of photo-worthy spots in Rosarito!